 What Matters consists of regularly organised collective sessions that specifically focus on sharing research in the form of work, work methods, findings and positions, and form a required part of the programme.
-The What Matters sessions are organised according to the principles of informal learning, meaning learning via participation or collective knowledge creation.
+The What Matters sessions are organised according to credits: 5 written and verbal contributions.

+make a constructive contribution to a group discussion by putting forward views and critical questions. the principles of informal learning, meaning learning via participation or collective knowledge creation.
 This means that both students and teachers have the role of learner and educator.
 The teachers take on the role of organiser and moderator.